-With growing lifestyle health risks, pandemic threats and inflation in medical treatment costs, the importance of having a comprehensive insurance coverage has become paramount.
+With growing lifestyle health risks, pandemic threats and inflation in medical treatment costs, the importance of having comprehensive insurance coverage has become paramount.
 The health insurance premium is the amount paid by a policyholder to the health insurance provider to avail medical coverage and the benefits associated with a health insurance policy.
 People have become increasingly apprehensive about the different policies available in the market.
 Along with the premium cost, some other charges are paid by a policyholder such as deductibles, co-payments, etc. When these charges are added to your premium, it can increase the cost of your overall health coverage premium.

 In the Indian market, premium costs are highly competitive, with policies offering staggeringly low costs.
 Slashed costs cannot ensure a health cover that effectively provides the insurance you might need in the future.
 The looming question remains, how can you reduce your personal health insurance premiums?